murphyka/information_explorable/info_decomp.md

 Just like the messages on the receiving end of the telegraph line, the variables `$U_1$` and `$U_2$` will have pulled some information out of the inputs and discarded the rest; they will then be used by another neural network to predict the target variable, `$Y$` (which of the treatment plans to follow).

 In order to be able to track of the amount of transmitted information, we'll use a probabilistic encoder<a class='footstart' key='vae'></a> for each of `$X_1$` and `$X_2$`, meaning that each input `$x$` will be transformed into a probability distribution `$p(u|x)$` in embedding space.
-There's a way to keep track of the transmitted information, `$I(X_1;U_1)$`, with some nice properties for optimization.
-The information is upper bounded by the average [Kullback-Leibler (KL) divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) between the embedding distributions and some arbitrary but convenient reference distribution.<a class='footstart' key='dvib'></a>
+There's a way to keep track of the transmitted information, `$I(X_1;U_1)$`, with some nice properties for optimization: the information is upper bounded by the average [Kullback-Leibler (KL) divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) between the embedding distributions and some arbitrary but convenient reference distribution.
-In the language of variational autoencoders, the embedding distributions are called posteriors and the reference distribution is called the prior.
+In the language of variational autoencoders, the embedding distributions are called posteriors and the reference distribution is called the prior.<a class='footstart' key='dvib'></a>

-Below is a possible embedding space for `$U_1$`, where the four test results for `$X_1$` have been embedded to four distributions that should remind you of the received telegraph messages from earlier in this post.
+Below is a possible embedding space for `$U_1$`, where the four test results for `$X_1$` have been embedded to four distributions that might remind you of the received telegraph messages from earlier in this post.
 The reference distribution is colored grey.
 The mean of the distribution for result <span style="font-weight:bold; color:#1f77b4;">A</span> can be moved around with the slider.